mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

 ## Input Profile Editor

 ### General
-The general tab is the place to enter general information about the fixture (How elequently named).
+The general tab is the place to enter general information about the fixture (How eloquently named).

 #### Manufacturer
 If your manufacturer is already listed, use the same spelling and capitalisation.